spec-first/connexion/README.rst

 See the `Connexion Pet Store Example Application`_ for a sample specification.

-Now you're able run and use Connexion!
+Now you're able to run and use Connexion!

 OAuth 2 Authentication and Authorization